How to Finance Senior Care

 Long term care insurance is a policy that will cover services provided generally in a nursing home or assisted living facility.
 Typically, the person must need assistance with two to three activities of daily living in order to use this policy.
 Most plans have a dollar amount or time period cap.
 Some plans may also cover home care services.
 It is important to talk with a qualified insurance professional or elder law attorney to see if a policy of this nature is beneficial for you.

 As you can see there are many different ways to finance senior care, some of which can be used to cover the costs of living at The GreenFields Continuing Care Community in Lancaster.
 The GreenFields offers independent living apartments at GreenField Manor and assisted living apartments at GreenField Court.
 The GreenField Health & Rehabilitation Center provides skilled nursing care, inpatient rehabilitation services and outpatient therapy.
-GreenField Terrace provides enhanced assisted living and memory care.
+Additionally, GreenField Terrace provides enhanced assisted living and memory care.
 To learn more about these financing options or what The GreenFields has to offer, call Lori Hannon at (716) 684-8400.

 Lancaster, NY 14086